 Welcome to the British winter – crisp is an understatement isn’t it?
-The weather isn’t improving, and with temperatures plunging to single digits and black ice out in force, you’re probably asking, ‘should I buy winter tyres?’
+It's really not improving, and with temperatures plunging to single digits and black ice out in force, you’re probably asking, ‘should I buy winter tyres?’

-It’s a question more and more Brits are asking every year, so in this article we’ll guide you through the key issues; are snow tyres worth it, how much do they cost, and how do they even work?
+It’s a question more and more of us Brits are asking every year, so in this article we’ll guide you through the key issues; are snow tyres even worth it, how much do they cost, and how do they even work?

 What are winter tyres or cold weather tyres?

-It’s not just all chemistry, though: look at a winter tyre up close, and you'll find that the tread is different to a more conventional summer tyre.
-The contact patch of a winter tyres are more rugged: they're covered in thousands of ‘sipes’ – tiny channels cut into the rubber which help warm them up, while also displacing water at a faster rate.
+It’s not just all chemistry, though: look at a winter tyre up close, and you'll see the tread is different to a more conventional tyre.
+The contact patch of a winter tyres are more rugged: they're covered in thousands of ‘sipes’ – tiny channels cut into the rubber which help warm them up – while also displacing water at a faster rate.
 Winter tyres can have up to 10 times more ‘sipes' than your average tyres.

-On the down-side, the wobbly treadblocks mean cold-weather tyred cars are less responsive in milder conditions.
-We'll talk more about that later.
+On the down-side, wobbly treadblocks mean cold-weather tyred cars are less responsive in milder conditions.

 How much do they cost?